-Affected Wards: High Street
+Affected Wards: Heath

-Recommendations: The Committee is asked to determine the application and decide whether to grant the premises licence.

-Policy Overview: The decision should be made with regard to the Secretary of State's Guidance and the Council's Statement of Licensing Policy under the Licensing Act 2003.
+Recommendations: The Committee is asked to determine the application and decide whether and the Council's Statement of Licensing Policy under the Licensing Act 2003.
 Where the decision departs from Policy or Guidance the departure must be directed solely at the attainment of the licensing objectives, and that such departure be supported by proper reasons.